stevegrunwell/code-review-for-me-and-you/slides/be-objective2.md

 Note:

-* Instead of telling taking a "I know better than you" standpoint, make a statement and ask a leading question.
+* Instead of taking a "I know better than you" standpoint, make a statement and ask a leading question.